MrTipson/compiler/README.md

 ### Overview
 The [initial compiler](src/prev.s) is written using assembly.
 It defines the language p0, with which a [new compiler](src/prev.p0) is bootstrapped.
 The definitions for [p0](docs/helper.md) and [p1](docs/target.md) are also available in the [docs](docs/).

+### Website
+I also made a [website](https://mrtipson.github.io/compiler/) where I go more into implementation details.

 ### Troubleshooting
 Everything here was coded on a Raspberry pi 2B.
 If you have a different model, make sure to change the CPU and FPU variables in the makefile.
 Identifiers for some of the other Raspberry models have been posted on [stackoverflow](https://stackoverflow.com/a/64689072), but i've copied the table here for ease of access.
 A more comprehensive list for ARM-based systems is available in this [github gist](https://gist.github.com/fm4dd/c663217935dc17f0fc73c9c81b0aa845).
 | Raspberry Pi        | .cpu             | .fpu             |